panrg/path-properties/draft-irtf-panrg-path-properties.md

 # Terminology

 Node:
-: An entity which processes packets, e.g., sends, receives, forwards, or modifies them.
+: An entity which processes packets.
+: A node can send, receive, forward, or modify packets.
 A node may be physical or virtual, e.g., a physical device or a service function provided as a virtual element.
 A node may also be the collection of multiple entities which, as a collection, processes packets, e.g., an entire Autonomous System (AS).

 Host:
 : A node that generally executes application programs on behalf of user(s), employing network and/or Internet communication services in support of this function, as defined in {{?RFC1122}}.
-Note that hosts include both client nodes (e.g., running a web browser) and server nodes (e.g., running a web server).
+: Note that hosts include both client nodes (e.g., running a web browser) and server nodes (e.g., running a web server).

 Link:
 : A medium or communication facility that connects two or more nodes with each other.
 A link enables a node to send packets to other nodes.
-Links can be physical, e.g., a Wi-Fi network which connects an Access Point to stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.
+: Links can be physical, e.g., a Wi-Fi network which connects an Access Point to stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.
 A link is unidirectional.
 As such, bidirectional communication can be modeled as two links between the same nodes in opposite directions.

 Path element:
 : Either a node or a link.
-For example, a path element can be an Abstract Network Element (ANE) as defined in {{I-D.ietf-alto-path-vector}}.
+: For example, a path element can be an Abstract Network Element (ANE) as defined in {{I-D.ietf-alto-path-vector}}.

 Path:
 : A sequence of adjacent path elements over which a packet can be transmitted, starting and ending with a node.
-A path is unidirectional.
-Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change.
-A path is defined between two nodes.
+A path is unidirectional and time-dependent.
+: Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change.
 For multicast or broadcast, a packet may be sent by one node and received by multiple nodes.
 In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node; these paths do not have to be disjoint.
 Note that an entity may have only partial visibility of the path elements that comprise a path and visibility may change over time.
 Different entities may have different visibility of a path and/or treat path elements at different levels of abstraction.
 For example, a path may be given as a sequence of physical nodes and the links connecting these nodes, or it may be given as a sequence of logical nodes such as a sequence of ASes or an Explicit Route Object (ERO).
 Similarly, the representation of a path and its properties, as it is known to a specific entity, may be more complex and include details about the physical layer technology, or it may be more abstract and only consist of a specific source and destination which is known to be reachable from that source.

 Reverse Path:
 : The path that is used by a remote node in the context of bidirectional communication.